ustcsunshine/BankAutomatic/README.md

 - Testing Efficiency Improvement: Automated tests eventually take up significantly lesser amount of time.
 They can be run virtually unattended, leaving the results to be monitored towards the end of the process.

 ## Tool
-- Selenium: Selenium WebDriver is one of the most popular tools for Web UI Automation.
+- Selenium WebDriver: Selenium WebDriver is one of the most popular tools for Web UI Automation.
 It allows you to define tests and automatically detect results of these tests on a browser.
-- Python
+- Python 3.7.2

 ## Modules
 - [Customer Recommendation](https://test.xliane.com/html2/webapp/fastIssue/index.html#/customerRecommend/index)